davidballester/a-dirty-trail-webapp/public/narrations/the_stagecoach/upstairs/kolynNo.md

-"She's a wretched creature," said Kolyn with a hatred in her face that {{playerName}} thought was only possible on aunt Mary's when talking about her neighbors and their three untamed dogs.
+"She's a wretched creature," said Kolyn with a hatred in her face that {{playerName}} thought was only possible on aunt Holly's when talking about her neighbors and their three untamed children.

 "Lies live in her heart," said Kolyn.
 "She's inconsiderate and ungrateful.
 I say nay."